Natural Remedies, Complementary & Alternative Medicine

 Importance of letting your doctor know about CAMs

-You may be hesitant to let your doctor know about a CAM intervention that you are trying or interested in trying.
+While you may be hesitant to let your doctor know about a CAM intervention that you are trying or interested in trying, it is important for your care team and doctor to have a complete picture of the treatments you are using.
 Always tell your doctor and the rest of your care team about all treatments, including supplements, vitamins, herbal products, body work, and alternative medicine approaches, that you are using.
-It is important for your care team and doctor to have a complete picture of the treatments you are using.
 This is especially true with substances that may interact with the drugs that you are taking.
 For instance, certain natural pharmacologic treatments may interfere with the way your body uses your disease-modifying treatment or drugs you may use to control spasticity or fatigue.
 So, keep your doctor in the loop about whatever treatments, including CAMs, you are trying.

 Why is there so much disagreement about the benefits of certain natural remedies & CAMs?